usnistgov/800-63-3/sp800-63b/appA_memorized.md

 *This appendix is informative.*

+Throughout this appendix, the word "password" is used for ease of discussion.
+Where used, it should be interpreted to include passphrases and PINs as well as passwords.

 ### A.1.
 Introduction

 Despite widespread frustration with the use of passwords from both a usability and security standpoint, they remain a very widely used form of authentication.
 Humans, however, have only a limited ability to memorize complex, arbitrary secrets, so they often choose passwords that can be easily guessed.
 To address the resultant security concerns, online services have introduced rules in an effort to increase the complexity of these memorized secrets.
 The most notable form of these is composition rules, which require the user to choose passwords constructed using a mix of character types, such as at least one digit, uppercase letter, and symbol.
 However, analyses of breached password databases reveals that the benefit of such rules is not nearly as significant as initially thought, although the impact on usability and memorability is severe.